 Sex.
 It’s one of the best parts of marriage, am I right?
 But it is also one of the most contested aspects.
 (I’m right again!)
 Sex ranks high on lists of what causes fights between couples.
-Which begs the long-echoed question: how often does a healthy couple have sex?
+Which begs the long-echoed question: how often should we have sex?

 Ask couples around you how often they’re having sex and you’ll hear a range of responses.
 They might make you feel better or worse about the frequency in your bedroom.

 There’s no magic number, but obviously the more often, the better.
 Let me explain why.

 Sex cultivates warmth between you and your spouse.

 I feel so much closer to my husband after we have sex.
 Each partner is vulnerable during sex.
 And this tenderness stirs powerful feelings of connection.
 This is not imagined—it’s how God designed our bodies to work.

 Dopamine, prolactin, and oxytocin are released during sex, enhancing those sweet feelings of unity with your spouse.
 Knowing that, why wouldn’t we have sex more often?!

 Sex is how many people receive love and build confidence.